tsgates/arch-wiki-markdown/wiki/Fstab.md

 of using UUIDs or labels is that they are not dependent on the order in which the drives are (physically) connected to the machine.
 This is useful if the storage device order in the BIOS is changed, or if you switch the storage device cabling.
-Also, sometimes the BIOS may occasionally change the order of storage devices.
+Also, the BIOS may occasionally change the order of storage devices.
 Read more about this in the Persistent block device naming article.

 To list basic information about the partitions, run: